Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 • Under the section Settings, select Resource Provider and click on Register if it’s not already registered.

-Azure Resource Provider
+Check Azure Resource Provider for SCCM CMG VMSS

 Internet Access / Firewall Ports Requirements